 You can see more information about the reviewing schedule on the Dates and Venues page.

 AE Time Commitment

 AEs serve for an initial term of one year, renewable.
 We will have a centralized system that keeps track of “review balance”, how much reviewing people have done, and tries to distribute it equitably.
 In addition, some people prefer to handle many papers at a time as opposed to a few every month.
-Thus, at the beginning of the monthly reviewing cycle, action editors will have a chance to specify how many papers they would like to handle.
-In addition, we will add the ability of action editors to indicate that they are on vacation or otherwise unavailable.

 This FAQ is intended to help reviewers and action editors navigate OpenReview and the review process.
 Please direct inquiries to:

 A: See the dates and venues page.
 The most important deadline is the review deadline, which is the 15th of the month following paper submission, and the meta-review deadline, which is the 20th of the month following paper submission.
 There is a Google calendar here that you can import into your own calendar to help you keep track.

 Q: What is the timeline for emergency reviews?

 A: Sometimes it is necessary to have an emergency review because an originally-assigned reviewer was not able to perform the review.
 In this case, we still hope that we can maintain the original timeline (finishing reviews one month after the paper was submitted), but depending on the timing it may not be possible for the reviewer to finish a high-quality review by this deadline.
 In this case, please consult with the reviewer and decide a feasible timeline, keeping in mind that the authors of the paper will be eagerly awaiting their review feedback.